Peer Mentor and Associate Peer Mentor applications are due Sunday, February 25, 2018 by 11:59 p.m.

 - Support NOL @ Itasca staff as needed

-During the fall and spring semester, Peer Mentors will:
+During the fall and spring semester, Peer Mentors have the opportunity to:

 - Plan and lead social/educational activities as follow-up on campus, as needed